Charlotte is a criminal barrister who accepts instructions to prosecute and defend.

 R v GR and others, Canterbury Crown Court

-Represented the first of the defendants, GR, at trial; GR ultimately being acquitted of section 18 Wounding and Threatening with a Bladed Article [reported here]
+Represented the first of the defendants, GR, at trial; GR ultimately being acquitted of section 18 Wounding and Threatening with a Bladed Article.

 R v BB, Aylesbury Crown Court

-Whilst accepting that BB was a drug user, successfully prosecuted BB for possession with intent to supply.
+Whilst accepting that BB was a drug user, successfully persuaded the jury that BB intended to supply a handful of wraps.

 R v WG, Canterbury Crown Court

-Successfully represented WG, found not guilty of assaulting his ex-partner on the basis of self-defence.
+Successfully represented WG; found not guilty of assaulting his ex-partner, having persuaded the jury that he was acting in self-defence.

 R v BM and another, Central Criminal Court